michaelrsee/michaelrsee/README.md

 -->

 - 🔭 I’m currently working on many things in Azure.
-- 🌱 I've recently finished my Master's Degree in Information Systems!
+- 🌱 I've recently finished a Master's Degree in Information Systems!
 - 🤔 I’m always looking for help with Azure Bicep best practices.